TwinRL: Digital Twin-Driven Reinforcement Learning for Real-World Robotic Manipulation: Introduction

-To address this challenge, we propose TwinRL, a digital twin–real-world collaborative RL framework that enables bidirectional knowledge transfer between simulation and physical robots.
-As shown in Fig.~\ref{fig:intro} a), TwinRL is built upon the insight that digital twins can be leveraged not merely as simulators, but as exploration amplifiers and guides that systematically improve the efficiency of real-world RL.
-Specifically, we introduce an exploration space expansion strategy, in which diverse synthetic trajectories are generated within the digital twin to broaden exploration coverage during the SFT warm-up stage.
-In addition to augmented trajectories, paired real and synthetic samples under matched configurations are collected, facilitating alignment between real and simulated domains.
-To instantiate digital twins in novel environments, we reconstruct high-fidelity scenes and objects from smartphone-captured videos using standard 3D Gaussian Splatting and convert them into mesh representations~\cite{yu2025real2render2real}.
-Within the digital twin, we estimate object-centric 6-DoF poses using AnyGrasp~\cite{fang2023anygrasp}, providing an intermediate representation that bridges object motion and the end-effector control for constructing realistic manipulation trajectories.
+To address this challenge, we propose TwinRL, a digital twin–real-world collaborative post-training framework that leverages digital twins as exploration amplifiers and guides under real-world interaction constraints.
+Specifically, the overall pipeline consists of an SFT warm-up stage, followed by a digital RL warm-up and real-world RL stage.
+During SFT, we introduce an exploration space expansion strategy that expands the support of the trajectory distribution by generating diverse synthetic trajectories within the digital twin.
+For in-distribution regions, paired real and synthetic samples are collected under matched configurations to facilitate alignment between real and simulated domains.
+For OOD regions, object configurations are uniformly sampled to systematically promote balanced coverage and enable exploration beyond the bias of demonstrated states.
+To instantiate digital twins in novel environments, we reconstruct high-fidelity scenes from smartphone videos using 3D Gaussian Splatting and convert them into mesh representations~\cite{yu2025real2render2real}.
+Within the twin, we estimate object-centric 6-DoF poses~\cite{fang2023anygrasp}, providing a geometric interaction representation for generating realistic manipulation trajectories.